-- All staff are able to give additional, out of lesson stamps at any point, for exceptional demonstration of our ARCK values. - Bonus stamps remain if a negative written comment is received. - Bonus stamps should also be awarded for extra-curricular clubs attended, attendance to period 7 or other interventions, homework club attendance and any other positive out of hours activity. - A bonus stamp can also be added to the homework section in the ARCK Record for 'outstanding effort' on a piece of homework.
-(These will not be given for simply completing the homework) - For exceptional work, effort or demonstration of the school's values, the students name will be passed on to their Head of Year or relevant subject Achievement Leader for verbal praise and the opportunity for an additional stamp, worth 2 bonus points, or to a member of SLT, worth 3 bonus points. - All stamps will be counted and added to SIMS by form tutors each Monday (Tuesday for Year 7).
+- All staff are able to give additional, out of lesson stamps at any point, for exceptional demonstration of our ARCK values. - Bonus stamps remain if a negative written comment is received. - Bonus stamps should also be awarded for extra-curricular clubs attended, attendance to period 7 or other interventions, homework club attendance and any other positive out of hours activity. - A bonus stamp should be added to the relevant section in the ARCK Record for arriving on time to Period 1 each day. - A bonus stamp can also be added to the homework section in the ARCK Record for 'outstanding effort' on a piece of homework.
+(These will not be given for simply completing the homework) - For exceptional work, effort or demonstration of the school's values, the students name will be passed on to their Head of Year or relevant subject Achievement Leader for verbal praise and the opportunity for an additional stamp, worth 2 bonus points, or to a member of SLT, for a stamp worth 3 bonus points. - All stamps will be counted and added to ClassCharts by form tutors each Monday (Tuesday for Year 7).